SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### Exercise 2

-Load the `diet` dataset from the `idar` `R` package and extract female subjects that followed diet B.
+Load the `diet` dataset from the `idarps` `R` package and extract female subjects that followed diet B.

 <codeblock id="chap_intro_r_diet_1">